toddaustin07/counter_utility/README.md

-# counter_utility
+# SmartThings Edge Driver for Duration and Count
 Utility Edge device driver for timer and counter functions

-Currently available from my [test channel](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL)
+Now available from my [shared projects channel](https://bestow-regional.api.smartthings.com/invite/d429RZv8m9lo).

 Once installed to your hub, using the mobile app, perform an *Add device / Scan for nearby devices* action and a new device labled "Counter Utility" will be created and placed in your 'No room assigned' room.

-### Caveats
-This driver is still in early implementation, so may have some hiccups, or may evolve based on community feedback.

 #### Known Issues
 Due to SmartThings platform issues the following might be observed:
-* dashboard duration units may not show correct string (seconds, minutes, etc.)
+* dashboard duration units may be slow to change after changing the Duration Resolution in device Settings
-* dashboard tile seems unnecessarily large (not an issue per se)
-* labels on the Controls screen may not be displaying properly
+* labels on the Controls screen may not be displaying properly (especially for iOS users)
+* dashboard icon is always color highlighted and does not change with switch is turned OFF

 ### Device Functions